 PRODUCT QUICK FIND

-The cycle time to apply and cure the anti-corrosion coating for offshore assets, particularly field joints at spoolbases and onboard S lay and J lay vessels is critical.
-To achieve the fastest and reliable cycle times, training of the OJS application crew, selection of material properties (particularly curing time) and the design of equipment is essential.
+The cycle time to apply and cure the mechanical protection coating for assets (particularly field joints onboard S lay vessels) is critical.
+To achieve the fastest and reliable cycle times, training of the OJS application crew, formulation of material properties (particularly curing time and impact strength) and the design of fast and reliable equipment is essential.

-OJS provides three types of external anti-corrosion coatings services:
+OJS provides four types of external mechnical protection services:

 Densiflex®, Sea Sleeve®, and Deep Sea Sleeve® are registered trademarks of Offshore Joint Services, Inc.